rlunar/valkey-php/docs/content/scripting.md

 _**Description**_: A utility method to unserialize data with whatever serializer is set up.

 If there is no serializer set, the value will be returned unchanged.
 If there is a serializer set up, and the data passed in is malformed, an exception will be thrown.
-This can be useful if phpredis is serializing values, and you return something from redis in a LUA script that is serialized.
+This can be useful if valkey-php is serializing values, and you return something from redis in a LUA script that is serialized.

 ##### *Parameters*